FusionAuth/fusionauth-site/site/_posts/2020-10-29-jwt-authorization-microservices-gateway.md

 ### Authorization Middlware

 Here we'll just cover the contents of the utility, as the package creation is a little out of scope for this article.
-TBD reference for package creation?

 ```javascript
 const jwt = require('jsonwebtoken');